-From story time to the stage: 10 family-friendly shows based on books
+From stories to the stage: Family-friendly shows based on books

-See some of the greatest childhood stories presented in the West End at these incredible productions.
-Whether it’s a journey into the unique mind of Matilda Wormwood at Matilda the Musical, or the stories of Beatrix Potter at Where is Peter Rabbit?, audience members from 2-102 is sure to enjoy these childhood adventures coming to life right before their very eyes.
+See some of the greatest childhood stories to the stage across West End theatres at these incredible productions.
+Whether it’s a journey into the unique mind of Matilda Wormwood at Matilda the Musical or a childhood classic at The Tiger Who Came To Tea, audience members from 2-102 are sure to enjoy these childhood adventures coming to life right before their very eyes.

 The story of a little girl possessing an incredible telekinetic power that’s seen to believed, Matilda joins Charlie and the Chocolate Factory as a Roald Dahl story which has been adapted for the stage.
 With an original score by British comedian Tim Minchin featuring songs including “Revolting Children” and “When I Grow Up”, follow Matilda Wormwood as she uses her powers for good especially when faced against her parents and her nasty headmistress Miss Trunchbull.
 See your favourite parts from the book and the film adaptation in this stage show at the Cambridge Theatre, which has won seven Olivier Awards to date.